MiguelCastillo/koFactory/README.md

 Lightweight factory that will create a KnckoutJS ViewModel with all the corresponding koObservables and koObservableArrays.
 You can pass in an Array, a String, or a JSON object, and you will get a ViewModel ready to be consumed!

+Highlights:

-* The purpose for koFactory is to simple and unobtrusive.
-There is no extra annotation or properties added to the created ViewModels so that you can use koFactory to supplement the code you already have in place.
+* The purpose for koFactory is to be simple and unobtrusive.
+There is no extra annotation or properties added to the created ViewModels, so that you can use koFactory to supplement the code you already have in place.

 * koFactory is AMD compliant.
 It will also run just fine if you have the more traditional script tag approach.

-* It will merge/update new data into a ViewModel; either created by koFactory or your handcrafted.
+* koFactory will also update and merge new data into a ViewModel; either created by koFactory or your handcrafted ones.
 So, if you new data you want to push into your ViewModel, you can use koFactory to do the job.

 API